ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_set_encoder_offset/how_to_set_encoder_offset.rst

 Using a torque sensor on the test bench (as described in [[#rahman_encoder_offset]_]), the encoder offset can manually be adjusted until the torque sensor measures zero torque.
 The set-point for the current :math:`i_d` depends on the machine under test.

-Pro:

 - Simple concept
-- Suitable for :math:`L_d \neq L_q`

-Con:

-- Manual
+- Manual tuning
 - Requires torque sensor
+- Suitable for machines with :math:`L_d = L_q` and :math:`L_d \neq L_q`
+- Not suitable for synchronous reluctance machines with :math:`\psi_{PM}=0\,Vs` (since neither :math:`I_d` nor :math:`I_q` generates torque if the other current is zero)
-- Accuracy of torque sensor determines accuracy of encoder offset
+- The accuracy of the torque sensor determines the accuracy of the encoder alignment

 Back-EMF
 ========

 Alignment of the encoder and the d-axis can be achieved if the zero-crossing of the back-EMF and the position signal is aligned as shown in :numref:`encoder_alignment_backemf` [[#rahman_encoder_offset]_].
-However, this method for determining the encoder offset :math:`\vartheta_{m,offset}` requires that the machine under test is driven by an external machine to a fixed rotational speed and the back-EMF as well as the encoder signal are measured by one oscilloscope or the controller.
+However, this method for determining the encoder offset :math:`\vartheta_{el,offset}` requires that the machine under test is driven by an external machine to a fixed rotational speed and the back-EMF, as well as the encoder signal, are measured by one oscilloscope or the controller.
 The machine under test is operated with open circuit, i.e., :math:`i_d=i_q=0`.
 If the back-EMF should be measured by the controller, a phase voltage measurement is required on the power electronics.
 Voltage measurement on the power electronics is not always available and if it is, usually a low pass filter is included which adds a phase lag to the measured voltage which has to be accounted for when aligning the encoder.
-Furthermore, the position alignment does not account for iron-losses.
+Furthermore, the position alignment does not account for iron losses.

 .. _encoder_alignment_backemf:

 .. tikz:: Alignment of zero-crossing of back-EMF with zero-crossing of encoder position  [[#rahman_encoder_offset]_]
-           :align: left
+           :align: center
+           :xscale: 50

              \begin{axis}[domain=-pi/3:2*pi,samples=100,legend pos=outer north east, grid,
                  xtick={0,pi, 2*pi},